Lanchu2hen9/CCLanchuBlog/posts/Fourththeenth-blog.md

 ## Task 2:

 Both for efficiency and AT2 I am going to be creating what I imagine the sound for AT2 to be.
 I'm going to be referring/studying this [Samples](https://blog.science.family/250409_web_audio_api_samples).
 The interactive sound design experiment is [here.](#)

+This is the idea if I explained it very poorly earlier in this post.

+So I yapped to Chatgpt about my sound design idea, ChatGPT said these are the areas that I have to investigate into order to create said idea.

 [^1]: ChatGPT suggested this to me, I'm not a musical and or sound person.